mode777/Kanvas.js/readme.md

 requestAnimationFrame(loop)
 ```

+> **An important note about rendering**: In the browser you can render to the canvas anytime you want and buffer swapping happens implicit.
+Kanvas does not mimic this behaviour (yet) and uses a traditional render loop.
+Therefore **all drawing must take place in the animation frame callback** or you will get unexpected results

 **Local Storage**

 There is basic support for local storage APIs but not session storage (as there is no concept of a session).
 Data is stored in the CWD (subject to change) as `{js_filename}.storage` file.